lord-saumagen/CLIHelper/README.md

 Every character or character group which is separated from the neighboring characters by white space is a token.

 That is the reason why I declared the rule that every command line argument must have the form **'ArgumentName'='ArgumentValue'**.
 Since there is no space allowed between the argument name, the equal sign and the argument value, the whole expression is identified as one token.
 That makes it easy to process the command line arguments.
 I only have to split the token at the equal sign and know that the first part is the name of the command line argument and the second part the value.
 I don't have to look for dash or double dash or slash prefixes to identify the argument name.
 I also don't have to worry about arguments which are named but doesn't have a value assigned.
 Another advantage is the fact that I don't have to worry about positional arguments.
-Since all arguments are named arguments, they might appear in any possible order on the command line.
+Since all arguments are name arguments, they might appear in any possible order on the command line.

 That leaves the parsing and validation part to implement.
 As you might guess there is a [Parse](./CommandLineHelper/docs/markdown/CommandLineHelper.ParameterBase.Parse.md) and a [Validate](./CommandLineHelper/docs/markdown/CommandLineHelper.ParameterBase.Validate.md) function implemented.